Three Phase Inverter Circuit - 120 Degree and 180 Degree Conduction Mode

 Three Phase Inverter- 180 Degree Conduction Mode

-Similarly, the third phase also has a positive cycle after 120º of second phase positive cycle, as shown in the graph at the beginning of the article.
-So the switch S5 will be closed after 120º S3 closing i.e. 240º.
-Once the switch is closed it will be kept closed for coming 180º before being opened, with that the S5 will be closed from 240º to 60º (second cycle).
+Similarly, the third phase also has a positive cycle after 120º of the second phase positive cycle, as shown in the graph at the beginning of the article.
+So the switch S5 will be closed after 120º S3 closing, i.e. 240º.
+Once the switch is closed, it will be kept closed for the next 180º before being opened, with that the S5 will be closed from 240º to 60º (second cycle).

 Three Phase Inverter- 180 Degree Conduction Mode

-Up until now, all we did was assume that’s the conduction is done once the top layer switches are closed but for current flow from the circuit must be completed.
-Also, do remember that both switches in the same segment should never be in the closed at the same time, so if one switch is closed then another must be open.
+Up until now, all we did was assume that the conduction is done once the top layer switches are closed, but for the current flow from the circuit must be completed.
+Also, do remember that both switches in the same segment should never be closed at the same time, so if one switch is closed, then another must be open.

-For satisfying the above both conditions, we will close S2, S4& S6 in a predetermined order.
-So only after S1 gets opened we will have to close S2.
-Similarly, S4 will be closed after S3 gets opened at 300º and in the same way S6 will be closed after S5 completes the conduction cycle.
-This cycle of switching between switches of the same segment can be seen below figure.
+To satisfy both conditions above, we will close S2, S4& S6 in a predetermined order.
+So, only after S1 gets opened, we will have to close S2.
+Similarly, S4 will be closed after S3 gets opened at 300º, and in the same way, S6 will be closed after S5 completes the conduction cycle.
+This cycle of switching between switches of the same segment can be seen figure below.
 Here S2 followsS1, S4 follows S3 and S6 follows S5.

 Three Phase Inverter- 180 Degree Conduction Mode